collective/collective.easyformplugin.createdx/README.rst

 Mapping
 -------

-Field mapping format: ``formFieldId itemFieldId:fieldtype``.
+Field mapping format: ``formFieldId itemFieldId:converter``.
-``fieldType`` is optional.
+The ``converter`` is optional, value is taken as is.
+Latter implies fields are matching in easyform and target schema!
-Make sure you have at least eiter the title or id mapping defined, because it will also be used to create the id of the item!
+Make sure you have at least eiter the ``title`` or ``id`` mapping defined, because it will also be used to create the id of the item!

 Example::